BigIdeasForum/bigideasforum.github.io/about.md

 ---

 Science and technology  gather knowledge faster than society gathers wisdom.
-Every day, we are amazed by new discoveries, by boundaries being push out farther and farther, by how things around us are getting faster, smaller, smarter and more connected; we don’t know how to keep up - or worse, we cannot make sense of what it means for our daily lives.
+Every day we are amazed by new discoveries, by boundaries being push out farther and farther, by how things around us are getting faster, smaller, smarter and more connected; we don’t know how to keep up - or worse, we cannot make sense of what it means for our daily lives.
 And this is only the beginning.

-To address some of the above questions, Anthem residents Gary Bettis and Torben Riise have taken the initiative to form a **Big Ideas Forum** in collaboration with the Anthem Community Center.

-“_The idea is_”, says Gary Bettis, “_to have a place where people can learn about and discuss how societies will be transformed and our lives will be impacted by technologies like robotics, artificial intelligence, driverless cars, wearable electronics, gene therapy, extended lifespans, and memory enhancement.
+To address some of the above questions, **Big Ideas Forum** was formed, first in collaboration with the local library at Boulder Creek High School and later with the Anthem Community Center.
+The focus was to have a place where people can learn about and discuss how societies will be transformed and our lives will be impacted by technologies like robotics, artificial intelligence, driverless cars, wearable electronics, gene therapy, extended lifespans, and memory enhancement.
 The development in all these fields is unstoppable and already well underway, and it will only go faster in the future.
-Ten to fifteen years from now, the world will be radically different from what we know today._”
+Ten to fifteen years from now, the world will be radically different from what we know today.

-Adds Torben Riise, “_The scary thing is that we are, by and large, totally unprepared to face these changes.
-Because of the deep impact of these technologies on society we must all become knowledgeable about them and the opportunities, challenges and risks, and ethical questions that lie on the horizon.
-Hence this forum_.”
+Equally important: We are, by and large, totally unprepared to face these changes.
+Because of the deep impact of these technologies on society, we must all become knowledgeable about them and the opportunities, challenges and risks, and ethical questions that lie on the horizon.

+Hence this forum.

 ---